-- h) Stage 1 Operate Timer (s) Reset Delay (s): Not currently used.
+- h) Stage 1 Operate Timer Reset Delay (s): Not currently used.
 Leave on the default value of 0s. - i) Stage 1 Reset Time Delay (s): Once the Stage 1 Constraint has operated, if the voltage returns below the Stage 1 Reset Voltage for longer than this setting the Stage 1 Constraint will reset.
-A setting of 10 minutes (600s) is recommended. - j) Stage 1 Confirmation Contact Time Delay (s): This is the time limit within which the Generator must confirm that the Stage 1 Constraint has been implemented (from initiation of the Stage 1 Constraint).
-Typically this is set to 1s. - k) Stage 1 Power Limit Time Delay (s): This is the time limit within which the measured Active Power must satisfy the Stage 1 Power Limit (from initiation of the stage 1 constraint).
-A setting of 10s is typical. - Stage 2 Confirmation Contact Time Delay (s): This is the time limit within which the Generator must confirm that the Stage 2 Constraint has been implemented (from initiation of the Stage 2 Constraint).
-This time delay must be greater than the setting on the Stage 2 Output Time Delay Relay and is typically set to 25s. - m) Stage 2 Power Limit Time Delay (s): This is the time limit within which the measured Active Power must satisfy the Stage 2 Power Limit (from initiation of the stage 1 constraint).
-This delay must be greater than the Stage 2 Output Time Delay Relay and is typically set to 30s. - n) Stage 1 Power Setting (kW): This is the Active Power limit that the Generator must satisfy when a Stage 1 Constraint is initiated.
-A positive value of Active Power indicates imported Active Power.
-This means that the measured Active Power must be mathematically greater than the limit in order for this requirement to be satisfied.
+A setting of 10 minutes (600s) is used. - j) Stage 1 Confirmation Contact Time Delay (s): This is the time limit within which the Generator must confirm that the Stage 1 Constraint has been implemented (from initiation of the Stage 1 Constraint).
+This is typically set to 1s. - k) Stage 1 Power Limit Time Delay (s): This is the time limit within which the measured Active Power must satisfy the Stage 1 Power Limit (from initiation of the stage 1 constraint).
+A setting of 10s is normally applied. - This setting may be increased, up to a maximum setting of 30s where the Generator is unable to reduce their export within 10s, as long as WPD's network is capable of withstanding this level of export for 30s. - I) Stage 2 Confirmation Contact Time Delay (s): This is the time limit within which the connected customer must confirm that the Stage 2 Constraint has been implemented (from initiation of the Stage 2 Constraint).
+This time delay must be at least 1s longer than the setting on the Stage 2 Output Time Delay relay. - For example, if the Stage 2 Output Time Delay relay is set at 20s a Stage 2 Confirmation Contact Time Delay of 25s would be acceptable.
+This would give the Generator 5s to confirm that they have implemented Stage 2 following receipt of the Stage 2 operate signal. - m) Stage 2 Power Limit Time Delay (s): This is the time limit within which the measured Active Power must satisfy the Stage 2 Power Limit (from initiation of the stage 1 constraint).
+This delay must be at least 1s longer than the Stage 2 Output Time Delay Relay. - For example, if the Stage Output Time Delay relay is set at 20s a Stage 2 Power Limit Time Delay of 30s would be acceptable.
+This would give the Generator 10s to trip the associated load (generation or demand) following receipt of the Stage 2 operate signal.